Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Broken widgets with some WordPress configurations
 * Fixed: Dont send notifications about new posts/topics in restricted categories to all users
 * Fixed: Dont send notifications to banned users
 * Added: asgarosforum_{current_view}_custom_content_top hooks